JigneshRaval/ionic-react-app/README.md

 </IonTabButton>
 ```

-    The people icon is imported from 'ionicons/icons'
+> The `people` icon is imported from 'ionicons/icons'

-Open up Tab3.tsx, and replace the contents of the file with:
+Open up `Tab3.tsx`, and replace the contents of the file with:

 ```r
 import { IonAvatar, IonContent, IonHeader, IonItem, IonLabel, IonList, IonPage, IonTitle, IonToolbar, useIonViewWillEnter } from '@ionic/react';